Frequently Asked Questions

 - What is the difference between your Pharmacy and Laboratory models?

 - Pharmacy Models were designed specifically to meet CDC Guidelines for Vaccine Storage and are optimal for storage of medications.
-Our Pharmacy Refrigerators maintain a temperature a 36-46F (display preprogrammed in Fahrenheit), come with an independent thermometer with 3 year certificate of calibration, and have custom labeling for medication storage.
+Our Pharmacy Refrigerators maintain a temperature a 36°F to 46°F (display pre-programmed in Fahrenheit), come with an independent thermometer with 3 year certificate of calibration, and have custom labeling for medication storage.

-- Laboratory Refrigerators on the other hand maintain a temperature of 1-10C (programmed in Celsius) and can be used for a wide variety of applications including storage of biological samples, reagents, enzymes along with many other materials.
+- Laboratory Refrigerators on the other hand maintain a temperature of 1°C to 10°C (programmed in Celsius) and can be used for a wide variety of applications including storage of biological samples, reagents, enzymes along with many other materials.
 Contact Us today for assistance in finding the correct model for your application.

-- What are the differences between Cycle Defrost, Manual Defrost, and Auto Defrost?
+- What are the differences between Cycle Defrost, Manual Defrost, Auto Defrost, and Controlled Auto Defrost?

 - Cycle Defrost is a design used in ABS Refrigerators.
 Cycle Defrost refers to a balanced design of the refrigeration system in which defrost occurs automatically with the normal cycle of the compressor (without the use of a heater).
 Because of this balanced design, Cycle Defrost refrigerators are able to maintain a precise temperature with minimal fluctuations.
 Cycle Defrost is not possible in freezers due to colder temperatures, so freezers must use one of the following defrost methods instead.